 Basic On-Campus Employment Rules:

-Student can work on-campus no more than 20 hours per week during regular enrollment periods, and 40 hours per week during summer, J-term and official breaks.
+Students can work on-campus no more than 20 hours per week during regular enrollment periods, and 40 hours per week during summer, J-term and official breaks.
 Students who are enrolled during the summer and J-term are restricted to working no more than 20 hours per week while classes are in session.
 Student Employees are allowed to work more than one job at a time, as long as the weekly hour limits are not abused.

-No prior authorization from ISS is necessary for students to begin workin on-campus.
+No prior authorization from ISS is necessary for students to begin working on-campus.
 On-campus employment must end on the last date of students' studies at PLU.
 Students may continue to work on-campus under student status during break before the following semester begins using Post-Completion Optional Practicum Training Employment Authorization Document as long as the position is in their field of study and appropriate for their degree level.
 For additional questions regarding on-campus employment, consult with Student Employment as well as ISS.

 On-Campus Employment Resources: